wso2/docs-is/en/includes/guides/users/migrate-users/migrate-passwords.md

 ## Migrate with on-demand silent migration

-Compared to password reset method above, on-demand silent password migration involves more effort to set up but provides the user with a seamless password migration experience.
+Compared to the password reset method above, on-demand silent password migration involves more effort to set up but provides the user with a seamless password migration experience.
 The following are the high level steps involved with this method.

 1. The user attempts to log in to the application.